Kevalg-Solanki/MyInventory/docs/New Learned from this project.md

-one write fails and other all completed which created issues 20.make files for helper function which used across the app in folder 'utils' and make index.js file which export this all helper function so all helper function can exported simply from one path and avoid single big file of helper function
+one write fails and other all completed which created issues 20.make files for helper function which used across the app in folder 'utils' and make index.js file which export this all helper function so all helper function can exported simply from one path and avoid single big file of helper function 21.aggregate pipline how to group and convert object into flat array with query